 36. Settling claims involving a person under a legal disability

-(1) If you make an application for the approval of the settlement of a case in which there is a claim by or against a person under a legal disability, that application may be dealt with in the absence of the respondent to the application.
+(1) If you make an application for the approval of the settlement of a case in which there is a claim by or against a person under a legal disability, that application —

+(a) is not required to be served on any other party; and

+(b) may be dealt with in the absence of the parties.

 (2) Unless the Court orders otherwise, in addition to the supporting affidavit required under rule 65, your application must be supported by an affidavit of an independent lawyer verifying that the settlement is in the best interests of the person under a legal disability.

 (3) The settlement of a case in which there is a claim by or against a person under a legal disability has effect on and from the day the Court gives its approval to it.

+[Rule 36 amended in Gazette 3 Jun 2008 p.
+2145.]

 Part 8 — Trial

 37. How the trial of your case is to be conducted

-The trial of your case must be conducted in accordance with directions given by the Court.
+The trial of your case must be conducted in accordance with orders given by the Court.

+[Rule 37 amended in Gazette 3 Jun 2008 p.
+2145.]

 38. Your attendance at trial

 You must attend the trial of your case in person.